-The main theme of the program is "Criminal Justice Procedures and Practices to Disrupt Criminal Organizations".
+The main theme of the program is "Criminal Justice Practices against Illicit Drug Trafficking".

-The main role of criminal justice in combating criminal organizations is to identify each criminal act done by criminal organizations and to punish individuals depending on their degree of responsibility.
-Further, to disrupt and dismantle criminal organizations, it is essential to arrest, prosecute and punish high value targets, that is, leaders of criminal organizations.
+The main role of criminal justice in combating illicit drug trafficking is to identify each criminal act done by criminal organizations and criminals, and to punish individuals depending on their degree of responsibility.
+Further, to disrupt and dismantle criminal organizations, it is essential to identify, investigate, prosecute and punish high-value targets, that is, leaders of criminal organizations.